microsoft/terminal/doc/specs/Configuration object for profiles.md

 ### Inheritance

-We have to decide how we want to deal with the case(s) where not all parameters are defined - i.e. what values should we use for undefined parameters?
-The current proposal is as follows:
+In the case that not all of the allowed parameters are defined in an appearance object, we will obtain the values for those parameters in the following matter:

 If the profile defines an `unfocusedState`, any parameters not explicitly defined within it will adopt the values from the profile itself.
 If the profile does not define an `unfocusedState`, then the global/default `unfocusedState` is used